ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-vpc.md

 * Network Address Translation - EC2 instances in a private subnet can't access the Internet therefore can not access updates via a package manager.
 Both a NAT instance and NAT gateway can solve this problem.
 A NAT instance, which is a special purpose EC2 instances, is one solution but a bit old school.
 A [NAT Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) is a fully managed AWS service that is way more practical and easier to implement.

 ### VPC Peering
 * VPC peering - allow you the ability to directly route between two VPC using private IP addresses - this might also be configured to share VPC between AWS accounts.
-VPC peering is NOT transitive so if VPC BobNet is peered to VPC RalphNet and VPC FrankNet that does NOT mean that RalphNet and FrankNet can exchange traffic.
+VPC peering is NOT transitive so if VPC BobNet is peered to VPC RalphNet and VPC FartNet that does NOT mean that RalphNet and FartNet can exchange traffic.
+Peering only works in a single region.
+Overlapping CIDR blocks will not work.

 ## VPC Security
 * Security Groups - firewall port filtering at the instance level renamed; allows filtering inbound and outbound; return traffic is allowed so it is state-ful; supports allow rules only